 Primary data: Primary data was collected through interviews (semi-structured and key informant interview), focus group discussion and field observation.
 The methods used were structured and designed based on the impacts likely to affect the project area.
 The data for Key Informant Interview were collected from the Land Owners, whose land will be acquired for setting up of Facilitation Centre at Mooriap Village by using an interview scheduled.
-The data for Focus Group Discussion has been collected from the setting up of the Facilitation Centre at Mooriap Village by using a semi structured interview scheduled.
+The data for Focus Group Discussion has been collected from the community members from Mooriap village, who are likely to be affected from the setting up of the Facilitation Centre at Mooriap Village by using a semi structured interview scheduled.